Co-ops

 HDFC buildings were created several decades ago when the city allowed tenants in buildings with derelict landlords to form co-ops and take over their buildings.
 Some residents bought their apartments for $250 apiece, according to a 2014 article in The New York Times—and yes, that's the correct number of zeroes.

 Naturally, prices have risen since the HDFC program was launched—now you'll see HDFCs on the market for $350,000 to $500,000—but in most cases, they're still far cheaper than the going rate in their neighborhoods.
-For context, there are 217 current HDFC listings in NYC, according to StreetEasy, ranging in price from $89,000 for a one bedroom in the East Tremont neighborhood of the Bronx to $1.295 million for a spacious "studio" with private outdoor space in the East Village.
+For context, there are 180 current HDFC listings in NYC, according to StreetEasy (see below for how to narrow your search), ranging in price from $40,638 for a two bedroom in West Harlem to $1.1 million for a two bedroom on Riverside Drive in Washington Heights.

-Each listing provides the specific income limits that the HDFC building has agreed to impose per government agencies; for example, the East Village studio caps the income at $198,165 for a family of three.
+Each listing provides the specific income limits that the HDFC building has agreed to impose per government agencies; for example, the West Harlem two bedroom caps the income at $135,600 per year for two people or $152,520 for a family of three.

-Another bonus is that HDFCs often have more affordable monthly maintenance fees, which is a major consideration—especially in times of inflation.
+Another bonus is that HDFCs often have more affordable monthly maintenance fees, which is a major consideration when inflation is high.
+For example, the above unit has a $1,079 monthly fee.

 HDFCs brick underground